Mortgages | By Lawyers

 • Item icon Collateral security

-The borrower may pledge collateral in addition to the charge on title to real property as security for the mortgage.
-This additional security may include assets such as accounts receivable, a general assignment of rents, personal guarantees, or the borrower's personal property.
-The collateral is ...
+In addition to the charge registered on title to real property, a borrower may pledge other forms of collateral as security for the mortgage.
+This additional security can include assets such as accounts receivable, a general assignment of rents, personal guarantees, or the borrower's personal ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.